fsmosca/musketeer-chess/README.md

 The musketeer piece marked X cannot enter the playing area for the rest of the game.

+### 5. Dropping of musketeer pieces
+It is not allowed to drop a musketeer piece at column e or (king column) and the other musketeer piece at column a or h or (rook column).
+For example if the first selected piece is dropped at king column, the second selected piece must not be dropped at rook column.
+Likewise if the first selected piece is dropped at rook column, the second selected piece must not be dropped at king column.
+The reason for this is that the musketeer pieces at king and rook columns will enter the playing area at the same when **castling** - this is not allowed.

 ## H. Performance test or perft

 See the Perft folder of this repo to see other perft of specific musketeer piece combinations.